Neo-Celtic Christianity: Contemporary views

 Contemporary Celtic, or neo-Celtic Christianity portrays a gentle, tolerant, 'green', meditative, egalitarian and holistic form of Christian faith and practice.
 Such a 'Celtic' form of Christianity is seen by some as representing a survival or restoration of an early 'pure' form of Christianity which they hold as having existed in the British Isles long before missions such as Augustine's mission to Canterbury in AD 597 introduced and overlaid Roman forms of Christian faith and practice.

 The origins of some contemporary Neo-Celtic beliefs can be traced to the works of Bishop Thomas Burgess, which were further expounded in works such as Richard Williams Morgan's book Saint Paul in Britain.

 Within these teachings of Morgan and dozens of others on the first Century Church in Britain is a branch of Neo-Celtic Orthodoxy.
 These prevailing Neo Celtic Christian views advocate for a Celtic church preeminence in numerous publications.
 One such newsletter and book club is found at St Andrew's the Orthodox Church of the Culdees.
 They claim the Celtic church had originated many of the oldest liturgical works and pioneered the purest monasticism of the West.
-They boast a catalog of over 1,000 Celtic Saints that flourished before the Pope sent Augustine to England.
+They boast a catalogue of over 1,000 Celtic Saints that flourished before the Pope sent Augustine to England.